Dr Jabbar Gardy

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 He obtained his BSc (First Class Honours) in Chemistry from Salahaddin University-Erbil (2003, KRG), which was followed by a teaching assistant position from the same University until 2006.
 In 2008, he was awarded an MSc with distinction in Petroleum Engineering from Bourgas University in BG, after which he returned to Erbil and was appointed to a Lecturer in Petroleum Chemistry at Salahaddin University-Erbil (2009, KRG).
-During this time, he also performed extensive consultancy work in the area of crude oil processing and petroleum products (gasoline, diesel, lubricating oil, heavy oil, fuel additives, etc.) characterisation.
+During this time, he also performed extensive consultancy work in the area of materials science, crude oil processing and petroleum products (gasoline, diesel, lubricating oil, heavy oil, fuel additives, etc.) characterisation.
 Following this, he went on to complete his PhD in Catalysis and Renewable Energy from the University of Leeds (2017, UK).
 He is now held Post-doctoral Research fellow appointment in Particle Characterisation and Dynamics for Additive Manufacturing at the University of Leeds.
 Jabbar is also a recognised for his ability to serve as an outstanding referee for many leading international journals.

 His current research is mainly focused on the additive manufacturing (3D printing) in MAPP and TiPOW projects.
 This include in-situ and ex-situ characterisation of input materials and quality of designed part.
 He also collaborates within the School of Chemical and Process Engineering at the University of Leeds and with others at a national and international level in the following areas: